 Due to the difficulty in digging black lugworm they are not easily available from fishing tackle shops in fresh, live form.
 Most shops will only have live black lugworm in on a sporadic basis, whereas others may require them to be ordered and even then may not be able to guarantee that they can supply them.
 The price of black lugworms can also be significantly higher than other types of live worm such as ragworm or blow lugworm.
 Most fishing tackle shops will be able to supply frozen black lugworm, although the cost can vary depending on how available local supplies are, and in the winter when this bait is in demand for cod fishing anglers may find that even frozen black lugworms can be hard to come by.

 Black Lugworm Bait Presentation

-Depending on the size a number of defrosted black lugworms can be used on a hook, and the fact that they have been wrapped in bait cotton or elastic means that they will be a tough bait which stands up well to casting, rough seas and strong tides.
+Depending on the size a number of defrosted black lugworms can be used on a hook and the fact that they have been wrapped in bait cotton or elastic means that they will be a tough bait which stands up well to casting, rough seas and strong tides.

 Two Separate Species of Lugworm … Eventually

-For many years anglers were aware that there were two distinct types of lugworm – the smaller and more common blow lug, and the larger and less widespread black lugworm.
+For many years anglers were aware that there were two distinct types of lugworm – the smaller and more common blow lugworm, and the larger and less widespread black lugworm.
 However, the scientific community was slow to catch on to this and until the 1990s there was officially only one type of lugworm – the common blow lugworm (Arenicola marina).
-However, the evidence provided by anglers that there were two separate and distinct species became overwhelming and a 1993 academic journal article produced by the School of Biological Sciences at the University of Wales, Swansea announced that black lugworm were now officially classed as a separate species.
+Over time the evidence provided by anglers that there were two distinct species became overwhelming and a 1993 academic journal article produced by the School of Biological Sciences at the University of Wales, Swansea announced that black lugworm were now officially classed as a separate species.
 Blow lugworm retained the scientific name Arenicola marina, while black lugworm was given the scientific name Arenicola defodiens.